 In late 1997, representatives from a variety of mission organizations met to begin the formal process of establishing Grace International School (GIS), a place uniquely suited to meet the educational needs of children of Christian workers in Southeast Asia.

 In the following months, five organizations made financial commitments to become Founding Members, and eight other organizations made commitments to become Founding Associate Members.
 Since then, over 100 like-minded organizations have joined as Associate Members.
 The Board of Trustees, operating under the authority of the Grace International School Educational Foundation (GISEF), includes four additional members, elected at large from the associate organizations.

-- In summer of 2016, after losing the court case, Grace vacated their campus of 17 years, to share a Thai school campus (for three years during construction).
-In 2016, 85 foreign and 71 Thai staff provided for 542 students—including 49 home schooled.
+In summer of 2016, after losing the court case, GIS vacated their campus of 17 years, to share a Thai school campus (for three years during construction).
+In 2016, 85 non-Thai and 71 Thai staff provided for 542 students—including 49 home schooled.
 Parents from 37 nations served with 95 organizations, working in more than 12 countries of the “10-40 Window.”

 The legal dispute and lack of space had confirmed to GIS administrators the imminent need for a bigger, purpose-built campus, a Board of Trustees idea initiated in 2006.

 With uncertainty in earthly things but great faith in a Heavenly Father, our superintendent at that time, Don Williams stated, “We’re praying that [the ruling] won’t be the ultimate judgment!
 But it is obvious that we must begin now to plan for new facilities.
 And we need them!
 We simply have no more room for growth.”

 In 2016, while renting available classroom and office spaces at nearby Satit Bilingual School, GIS is raising funds and has begun the first phase of construction on a larger campus.
 This will allow education of more students, and therefore keep more Christian worker’s families on their fields of service.